Conservation District Staff

 Kelsey Kittleson, YCC Program Coordinator

 Kelsey works at the District as the Youth Conservation Corps Program Coordinator, engaging local youth in outdoor field experience and environmental education.
 Originally from Northern Idaho, Kelsey first started spending time in the islands during college.
 She holds a BA in Environmental Studies from Western Washington University's Huxley College of the Environment.
 She is actively involved in the community through her work with the Youth Conservation Corps, Stewardship Network of the San Juans, Friday Harbor Green Drinks, and Leave No Trace collaborative outreach.
 Kelsey is passionate about working and learning with local youth and is continually inspired by the collaboration and community-oriented spirit that exists among the islands.
 Kelsey splits her time between San Juan Island and Anacortes and loves to explore the local lands and waters by snorkeling, kayaking, boating, hiking, and spending time with her community.

 Cathi Winings, Natural Resource Planner

-Cathi has worked for the District as a natural resources planner since 2019.
-Originally from Wisconsin, she moved to Washington in 1998 to work at North Cascades National Park Service (NPS) Complex.
+Cathi has worked for the District as a natural resource planner since 2019, providing forestry technical assistance, coordinating the Voluntary Stewardship Program, and coordinating GIS projects.
+Originally from Wisconsin, she moved to Washington in 1998 to work at North Cascades National Park.
 After 15 years of work with the NPS, she moved to Johns Island to join her husband and start a family, and eventually moved to San Juan Island in 2014.
-Cathi holds a B.S. in Geography from the University of Wisconsin – Eau Claire and an M.S. in Geography from Western Washington University.
+Cathi holds a B.S. and M.S. in Geography from the University of Wisconsin – Eau Claire and Western Washington University, respectively.
 She has many years of planning and environmental compliance experience as a natural resource manager with the NPS, where she also performed hazard tree surveys, soundscape monitoring, invasive plant management, and fire incident GIS.
 Cathi enjoys hiking, gardening, knitting, and sewing, and hopes someday soon to backpack with her family in the mountains.
 She and the kids spend the summer traveling between San Juan and Johns islands to visit their dad where he works at Camp Nor’wester.